PamPayne/austria/austria-legal-text-en.md

 c) In paragraph 1, the words 'The Austrian Tax Office' shall be replaced by the words 'The Gambling Supervisory Authority'.

-d) In subparagraph 2(3), the phrase 'EUR 109 million' is replaced by the phrase 'EUR 100 million in the in the case of a licence pursuant to the first sentence of paragraph 1 (**Certain lotteries**) and at least EUR 10 million in the case of a licence pursuant to the second sentence of Paragraph 14(1) (**online gambling**)'.
+d) In subparagraph 2(3), the phrase 'EUR 109 million' is replaced by the phrase 'EUR 100 million in the case of a licence pursuant to the first sentence of paragraph 1 (**Certain lotteries**) and at least EUR 10 million in the case of a licence pursuant to the second sentence of Paragraph 14(1) (**online gambling**)'.

 (e) The following paragraphs 2a and 2b shall be inserted:

-> '(2a) The fact that an applicant for a licence has organised prohibited lotteries in the form of online games of chance for the purpose of participating from within Germany, or applies for the licence in connection with such an organisation of prohibited lotteries for participation from Germany using a trade mark or a sign which has been held in connection with such an organisation of prohibited lotteries for participation from Germany, shall not constitute the grant of a licence
-> with regard to reliability in terms of regulatory policy (§ 14 para.
+> '(2a) The fact that an applicant for a licence has organised prohibited lotteries in the form of online games of chance for the purpose of participating from within Germany, or applies for the licence in connection with such an organisation of prohibited lotteries for participation from Germany using a trade mark or a sign which has been held in connection with such an organisation of prohibited lotteries for participation from Germany, shall not constitute the grant of a licence with regard to reliability in terms of regulatory policy (§ 14 para.
 2 no. 4) under the following conditions.
 >
 > 1. All amounts of gambling tax that were previously due and not yet time-barred pursuant to Section 57 (2) were paid in due time by the licence applicant or the owner of a trademark or a sign within the meaning of Section 57 (2a).
 This requirement shall also be deemed to be fulfilled if, prior to the expression of interest, the licence applicant has fully disclosed and paid all outstanding amounts of duties due in accordance with Section 29 of the FinStrG, as well as has submitted all records of stakes made, winnings paid out and bonuses granted in a form that enables electronic verification and evaluation.
 > 2. All final judgments on the merits of domestic civil courts which have been obtained in the past by gamblers against the applicant for the concession or the proprietor of a trademark or a sign within the meaning of subsection (2a) must have been complied with.
 Newly issued judgments within the meaning of the first sentence must be complied with within an open performance period until the licence is granted.
 > 3. The organisation of prohibited lotteries for participation from Germany must have been discontinued by the licence applicant or the owner of a trademark or a sign within the meaning of subsection (2a) from 1 January 2027 and until a licence is granted pursuant to Section 14 (1) second sentence (**online gambling**) ("cooling-off period").
-If the organisation of prohibited lotteries is discontinued after 30 December 2026, the
-> Licence applicants shall be excluded from the grant of a licence pursuant to the second sentence of paragraph 1 (**online gambling**) for a period of 18 months from the cessation of organising the event, but if the cessation does not take place until after 31 December 2029, for a period of 24 months from the cessation of the organisation ("blocking period").
+If the organisation of prohibited lotteries is discontinued after 30 December 2026, the Licence applicants shall be excluded from the grant of a licence pursuant to the second sentence of paragraph 1 (**online gambling**) for a period of 18 months from the cessation of organising the event, but if the cessation does not take place until after 31 December 2029, for a period of 24 months from the cessation of the organisation ("blocking period").
 The legal consequences prescribed in subsections 2a and 2b remain unaffected by this;
 >
 > (2b) The following shall apply to the fulfilment of the requirements under subsection (2a):
 >
 > 1. Legal entities affiliated with the licence applicant up to and including the beneficial owner are treated in the same way as the licence applicant in accordance with § 2 WiEReG.
-> 2. If the trade mark or a sign within the meaning of subsection (2a) is only slightly modified or supplemented or used in combination with other elements that give a
-> likelihood of confusion, it shall continue to be regarded as a trade mark or a sign within the meaning of subsection (2a);
+> 2. If the trade mark or a sign within the meaning of subsection (2a) is only slightly modified or supplemented or used in combination with other elements that give a likelihood of confusion, it shall continue to be regarded as a trade mark or a sign within the meaning of subsection (2a);
 > 3. At the time of the expression of interest, the licence applicant must submit an affidavit that all gambling taxes within the meaning of subsection 2a no. 1 have been paid in full and will continue to be paid until the licence is granted, that all relevant performance judgments (para.
 2a no. 2) have been fully complied with and will continue to be fulfilled until the licence is granted, and that the organisation of prohibited lotteries in accordance with para.
 2a no. 3 ("Declaration of Conformity").
 > 4. Together with the declaration of conformity, all legal entities relevant at the time of the expression of interest must be disclosed.
 Subsequent changes in the relevant circumstances must be reported immediately until the licence is granted.
 > 5. The gambling supervisory authority must inform the public in the digital Official Gazette of the Republic of Austria (www.evi.gv.at) about the identity of the licence applicant and the legal entities disclosed by him as well as trademarks or trademarks; on the beneficial owner, however, only if there is reason to believe that he has also organised games of chance himself.
 Any subsequent changes must be published in the same way by the gambling supervisory authority until the licence is granted.
-The gambling supervisory authority must receive indications that the content of the declaration of conformity was incorrect or that it has been violated and
-> licensing procedures (no. 6).
+The gambling supervisory authority must receive indications that the content of the declaration of conformity was incorrect or that it has been violated and licensing procedures (no. 6).
 > 6. If it becomes apparent during the licensing procedure that the declaration of conformity was incorrect in terms of content or that the declaration of conformity has been violated, the legal consequence under subsection 2a does not apply, unless the infringement was minor.
 > 7. If, after the licence has been granted, it becomes apparent that the content of the declaration of conformity was incorrect or that it had been violated by the time the licence was granted, the licence must be revoked by the gambling supervisory authority, unless the infringement was minor.
 > 8. An instalment payment in the context of insolvency proceedings (bankruptcy proceedings), a restructuring plan, a payment plan or in the context of a comparable statutory debt settlement measure in Germany or abroad does not constitute complete fulfilment within the meaning of subsection (2a).
-This shall also apply if the assets of the predecessor company are subject to a
-> insolvency proceedings have been opened or no insolvency proceedings have been opened due to a lack of assets covering costs, or the predecessor company has been dissolved or liquidated.'
+This shall also apply if the assets of the predecessor company are subject to a insolvency proceedings have been opened or no insolvency proceedings have been opened due to a lack of assets covering costs, or the predecessor company has been dissolved or liquidated.'

 f) In paragraph 3, the following fourth sentence shall be inserted:

-> "The enforcement of final judgments of Austrian civil courts against the interested party must be carried out in the
-> State of domicile (**reservation of enforcement**)."
+> "The enforcement of final judgments of Austrian civil courts against the interested party must be carried out in the State of domicile (reservation of enforcement)."

 g) In paragraph 3, the words 'to the Austrian tax office' shall be replaced by the words 'the Gambling Supervisory Authority'.